 I’m calling these sophisticated neighborhoods and sophisticated buyers.

-What is nice about Philadelphia is that we have so many postal codes and neighborhoods that we can get even more information when looking at the neighborhoods; that I feel has plenty of money; but maybe not as sophisticated as say Fitler Square.
+What is nice about Philadelphia is that we have so many postal codes and neighborhoods that we can get even more information when looking at the neighborhoods; that I feel have plenty of money; but maybe are not as sophisticated as say Fitler Square.

 I expected it to go up because there is plenty of money going into Old City.
 It is an affluent Philadelphia neighborhood.
 But not as sophisticated of a buyer as the older, more established neighborhoods.

-But the numbers are skewed because 19147 has a multitude of different neighborhoods, each with a diversity.
-Not a huge diversity; but 19147 goes from Philadelphia’s wealthiest neighborhood down to respectable; but still just upper class neighborhoods.
-Neighborhoods like Hawthorne, Bella Vista, Queen Village, The Italian Market and parts of Pennsport, my neighborhood, are also comprising the 19147 numbers.
+However, the numbers are skewed because 19147 has a multitude of different neighborhoods, each with a diversity.
+Not a huge diversity; but 19147 goes from Philadelphia’s wealthiest neighborhood down to respectable; but still just upper-class neighborhoods.
+Neighborhoods like Hawthorne, Bella Vista, Queen Village, The Italian Market, and parts of Pennsport, my neighborhood, also comprise the 19147 numbers.

 It appears that equity is currently West Philadelphia born and raised this year.
 Postal codes 19131 and 19139 have exploded.
 With Wynnefield / West Park at the top with a 78.3% equity increase and the West Philadelphia / West Market area coming in slightly lower at 75.5%.